Empress Dowager Cixi — A Controversial Female Politician in the Late Qing Dynasty

 Implementing the Self-Strengthening Movement

-After several failings on the battlefields, the ruling class finally realized how much the Qing Empire had lagged behind the Western World.
+After several battlefield failures, the ruling class finally recognized the extent to which the Qing Empire had fallen behind the Western world.

 Therefore, as some powerful squirearchy ministers suggested, Cixi agreed to The Self-Strengthening Movement (1861 — 1895).